 In fact, advocates point out,

-A lesbian and ordained minister herself, Harvey says she's reluctant to "stampede on someone else's experience," but, for the most part, the ex-gay movement is dubious theology, not a benevolent science.
-"What really frightens me is they prey on young gay and lesbian people" she says.
-"In this society, to become aware that you're gay or lesbian, for almost anyone, is a terrifying experience.
-Gays and lesbians are not well loved and well embraced, and these groups prey on struggling, younger people who haven't found affirmation or acceptance, who are led to believe they can find a way out of something there's not a way out of.
+A le5bian and ordained minister herself, Harvey says she's reluctant to "stampede on someone else's experience," but, for the most part, the ex-gay movement is dubious theology, not a benevolent science.
+"What really frightens me is they prey on young gay and le5bian people" she says.
+"In this society, to become aware that you're gay or le5bian, for almost anyone, is a terrifying experience.
+Gays and le5bians are not well loved and well embraced, and these groups prey on struggling, younger people who haven't found affirmation or acceptance, who are led to believe they can find a way out of something there's not a way out of.
 Those who get caught in groups like those are only being even further enculturated in hating selves."

 SandySandy buried herself so deep in deception, that, after years of self-imposed repression, she came to feel that life itself held no meaning.
 Intent to please her family and her conception of God, the area resident convinced herself that the girlfriend she'd had such a crush on in high school meant nothing.
 She swallowed her same-sex attractions and, at age twenty-one, got married to "a really sweet guy."
 Even after she came out to herself, she made a vow to uphold her wedding covenant and never let others know that she was homosexual.
 But abiding by Christian ideals to avoid eternal damnation proved counter-productive: she had already condemned herself to a living hell.
 "I finally reached my breaking point and came out to him and my family," she says.
 "It was the most difficult thing I've ever done because I loved him and I enjoyed spending time with him.
 If anyone could have 'changed' my orientation, it would have been him.
 It would have been much easier to stay in that marriage, to have a comfortable life, to be accepted in my church unquestionably, to let everyone in both of our families believe that life was happy and complete for both of us.
 But it wasn't complete for me.
 It wasn't true."